chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 {{< note >}}

 - After the restore command is successfully executed.
 If we run the `chef-automate config show`, we can see that both ElasticSearch and OpenSearch config are part of Automate Config.
 We can keep both the config; it won't impact the functionality.
-After restoring Automate HA, talk to OpenSearch.
+After restoring Automate HA will talk to OpenSearch.

 OR